montefiore-institute/balanced-nre/README.md

 pip install git+https://github.com/francois-rozet/lampe
 ```
 ## Reproducing the experiments
-First install all the dependencies from the [requirements.txt](requirements.txt) file.
-The pipelines performing all the experiments can then be executing by running the following commands
+First, install all the dependencies from the [requirements.txt](requirements.txt) file.
+The pipelines performing all the experiments can then be executed by running the following commands
 ```
 bash scripts/run-bnre.sh
 bash scripts/run-nre.sh